 Use and disclosure of medical information

 Treatment: We may use your medical information to provide you with medical services and supplies.
-We may also disclose your medical information to others who need that information to treat you, such as doctors, physician assistants, nurses, healthcare professions students, technicians, therapists, emergency service and medical transportation providers, medical equipment providers and others involved in your care.
-For example, we will allow your physician to have access to your Facility medical record to assist in your treatment at the Facility and for follow-up care.
-We may also use and disclose your medical information to contact you to remind you of an upcoming appointment, to inform you about possible treatment options or alternatives, or to tell you about health-related services available to you.
+Northern Arizona Healthcare may disclose your medical information to others who need that information to treat you, such as physicians, nurse practitioners, physician and medical assistants, nurses, healthcare professions students, technicians, therapists, emergency service and medical transportation providers, medical equipment providers, and others involved in your care.
+We may allow physicians and other healthcare providers to have access to your facility medical record to assist in your treatment and follow-up care.

 Research: We may use or disclose your medical information for research projects, such as studying the effectiveness of a treatment you received.
 These research projects must go through a special process that protects the confidentiality of your medical information.

-Health oversight activities: We may disclose medical information to a government agency that oversees the Facility or its personnel, such as the Arizona Department of Health Services, federal agencies that oversee Medicare, Arizona Medical Board or the Board of Nursing.
-These agencies need medical information to monitor the Facility’s compliance with state and federal laws.
+Government health agencies: We may disclose medical information to a agency that oversees the facility or its personnel, such as the Arizona Department of Health Services, the federal agencies that

-Military, veterans, national security and government purposes: If you are a member of the Armed Forces, we may release your medical information as required by military command authorities or to the Department of Veterans Affairs.
-The Facility may disclose medical information to federal officials for intelligence and national security purposes or for presidential protective services.
+Military, veterans, national security and other government agencies: If you are a member of the armed forces, we may release your medical information as required by military command

-Judicial proceedings: We may disclose medical information if the Facility is ordered to do so by a court or if the Facility receives a subpoena or a search warrant.
-In most situations, you will receive advance notice about this disclosure from the attorney requesting your record so you can object to sharing your medical information.
+Judicial proceedings: We may disclose medical information if the facility is ordered to do so by a court or receives a subpoena or a search warrant.
+In most situations, you will receive advance notice about

 Your rights

-Right to request restrictions on facility use or disclosure of medical information for treatment, payment or operations: You have the right to ask us not to make use of or disclose your medical information to treat you, to seek payment for care or to operate the Facility.
-We are not required to agree to your request, but if we do agree, we will comply with that agreement.
-If you want to request a restriction, write to the Medical Records custodian and describe your request in detail.
+Right to request restrictions on use or disclosure of medical information for treatment, payment or operations: You have the right to ask us not to make use or disclose your medical information to treat you, to seek payment for care or to operate the facility.
+We are not required to agree to your request.
+To request a restriction, write to Medical Records, 1200 N. Beaver St., Flagstaff, AZ

-Right to request confidential communications: You have the right to ask us to communicate with you in a way that you feel is more confidential.
-For example, you can ask us not to call your home, but to communicate only by mail.
-To do this, write to the Medical Records custodian.
-You may also ask to speak with your healthcare providers in private outside the presence of other patients.
+Right to request confidential communications: You have the right to ask us to communicate with you in a way you feel is more confidential.
+For example, you can ask us not to call your home, but to

 Changes to this notice